fenixn/encodeon-wp-starter-theme/readme.md

 Setup a blank WordPress theme with tools ready for fast development.

+## Features
+1. The functions.php file is enclosed in a class to help prevent function name overlap.
+2. $development_mode variable in functions.php that when set to true will cause theme to always enqueue the latest css and js.
+This will prevent caching issues during development.
+3. WordPress Appearances menu controls for changing the theme logo and favicon is prebuilt into theme.
+4. Bootstrap css and js is pre-installed into theme.
+5. Automation of css and js files and live autoreload with Grunt.
+6. Remove WordPress logos and links.

 ## Installation
 1. Clone to the themes directory
 ```shell